 While Fanatec has made a great number of pedals over the years, this guide will focus of the five pedal sets that are currently in production and being supported by Fanatec: ClubSport Pedals V3, ClubSport Pedals V3 Inverted, CSL Elite Pedals, CSL Elite Pedals LC, and the new CSL Pedals.

 Once you’ve unboxed your new pedals and completed any necessary assembly steps (following the included instructions), start below to ensure you’re getting the best possible experience from your new pedals:

 1. Connect Your Pedals

-All four of these pedal sets are able to be connected directly to a Fanatec wheel base with the included RJ12 cable; if you are using these pedals with a Fanatec wheel base, this is the ideal connection method as it allows for full-resolution input, easier firmware updating and frees up a USB slot on your computer.
+All five of these pedal sets are able to be connected directly to a Fanatec wheel base with the included RJ12 cable; if you are using these pedals with a Fanatec wheel base, this is the ideal connection method as it allows for full-resolution input, easier firmware updating and frees up a USB slot on your computer.